Protein Bagel Recipe with Greek Yogurt – High Protein & No Yeast

 Serving Greek yogurt protein bagel

-One of the best things about this protein bagel recipe greek yogurt supports is how few ingredients it actually takes.
-You don’t need yeast, eggs, or any fancy equipment—just a bowl, a spoon, and a little muscle.
+One of my favorite things about this protein bagel recipe greek yogurt supports?
+You don’t need a pantry full of specialty ingredients or equipment you’ll never use again.
+Just a bowl, a spoon, your hands, and four simple things.

 Ingredient Amount